 For more educational resources, The Calgary Police Service offers a vast amount of Youth resources.

-The Cops For Kids About Face Program is a diversion program for youth ages 12 to 18 whose behaviour has brought them into conflict with authority figures such as parents, teachers or police.
+The About Face Program is a diversion program for youth ages 12 to 18 whose behaviour has brought them into conflict with authority figures such as parents, teachers or police.
 The program encourages young people to take responsibility for their behaviour and shows them the advantages of positive life choices.
 Youth participation in the program is voluntary.

 The Youth at Risk Development Program (YARD) is a community-based early intervention initiative that supports youth who are at risk of gang involvement.
 YARD works with youth aged 10-17 who are currently at risk, affiliated with a gang or involved in gang activity.
 Youth participation in YARD is voluntary.